Skip to content

 </figure>

+...as it allows for a clickable image to open a larger version in a new tab.
 The HTML <img> approach really does offer a lot more flexibility when you're aiming for beautiful layouts or precise formatting in MkDocs with the Material theme.
 And best of all, it plays nicely with all your existing assets/images/... structure.

-If you ever want to:
+If you need to:

 • Center the imagestyle="display: block; margin: 0 auto;"